waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 - For tables that describes JSON or XML attributes, write the first sentence of a description with an implied subject.
 For example, if the attribute is name, the description might be as follows: "Server name, which becomes the initial host name of the server"
 - For attributes, include the valid values and default value at the end of the description.
 Use the formats "Valid values are *n* and *n*." and "The default is *n*."
 For example, "Valid values are `true` and `false`." and "The default is `false`."
-- If table descriptions or construction is complex, consider using a variable list or itemized list instead of a table.
+- If table descriptions or construction is complex, consider using a definition list or itemized list instead of a table.
-- Avoid putting variable lists in tables.
+- Avoid putting definition lists in tables.

 ### Examples
 The different parts of the preceding URL are explained in the following table.